 Reading can help you become more in tune with yourself.
 When you are reading, you are opening yourself up to experience emotions and to test your spirit.
 You might be reading about a difficult moral dilemma, which helps you understand your own thoughts and reasoning in these situations.

 Reading about traveling or cooking might spark your interest in these and you mind end up finding your true passion.
-A single book like the biography of Steve Jobs could lead you to join a business accelerator program and become the world famous entrepreneur.
+A single book like the biography of Steve Jobs could lead you to join a business accelerator program and become a world-famous entrepreneur.

 Books also have the power to help you forge new relationships.
 According to research published in the journal Science, reading literary fiction can help people become more socially adept.
-Reading helped people understand about other people’s mental state and emphasize with their emotions.
+Reading helped people understand other people’s mental states and emphasize their emotions.